-How does a project help?
+How did a project help?

 Only 46% of rural households and 24% of Indigenous communities have access to high-speed internet.
 Access to enhanced connectivity is widely accepted as having the most significant impact on a community’s success, both in terms of economic growth and public services.